 Now stick the logo back onto the frame with a strong adhesive.
-The next step is to add a finishing to the frame and the logo.
-Use sandpaper to give it an excellent finishing.
+The next step is to add a finish to the frame and the logo.
+Use sandpaper to give it an excellent finish.

 Please don’t rub it too hard, or else the logo will become rough.
 Now your bike frame is ready for powder coating.
 If you don’t need the logo, then the preparation process becomes much simpler.

 All you need to do is clean the bike frame thoroughly.
 And the next step will be to remove all the paint from the bike frame.
 It is essential because powder coating is powder paint.

 When you apply a fresh coat of powdered paint to a bike frame, the old paint must be thoroughly stripped.

 To powder coat your bike frame at home, you will require a powder coating oven.
 Ideally, it would help if you took your bike frame to a professional powder coater.

 But if you are comfortable with using a powder coating oven at home, then go for it.
 You will need a spray gun, dry powder, and other chemical components.

 You will also require paint remover, sandpaper, and a powder coating oven to powder coat at home.
 The first step is to dismantle the frame of the bike.

 Since home powder coating ovens are small, you will have to heat one part at a time.
 Industrial powder coating ovens are enormous.

 They can fit an entire bike frame in one shot.
 Once you have dismantled the frame, you need to clean it thoroughly.
 Now that it is clean, you can start stripping off the paint.
 Make sure to strip off every dot of paint.